 I. Health Results of Drinking Alcohol

 Research from around the world for decades shows that moderate drinking increases health long life.
-The beverage can be wine, beer, or distilled spirits.
-Spirits are rum, vodka, whiskey, etc.
+The beverage can be wine, beer, or distilled spirits (liquor).

 The U.S. Centers for Disease Control and Prevention (CDC) has expanded that research.
 So has the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 Their evidence, and that of others, is important.
 That is, the benefits of moderate drinking outweigh the harms from abusive drinking.